 The base model Note 9 offers less storage than the Note 10 and 10 Plus at just 128GB compared to the 256GB that comes standard in both Note 10 models.
 However, the Note 9 offers expandable storage with a microSD slot that can support up to 512GB.
 The Note 10 doesn’t have a microSD slot, which is disappointing for a productivity-focused phone.
 (The Note 10 Plus does have a microSD slot.)
 The latest Notes also use UFS 3.0 storage, which is faster than what you'll find in the Note 9; that accounts for some of the performance boost, too.

-The Note 9’s 4,000 mAh battery pack lasted 11 hours and 26 minutes in our testing, which landed it on our list of longest-lasting smartphones.
+The Note 9’s 4,000 mAh battery pack lasted 11 hours and 26 minutes in our testing, which means it offers some of the best phone battery life right now.
 But the Note 10 Plus finished ahead of it, thanks to a 4,300 mAh battery that helped the newer phone last for 11 hours, 46 minutes, even with its larger screen.

 We haven't tested the smaller Note 10 yet.
 With its 3,500 mAh battery, we're not expecting as good a result.